-If the donor and recipient are in different countries, the blood services of both countries will negotiate costs.
-The requesting country usually covers the cost of flying the blood in at 4°C, the temperature at which fresh red blood cells have to be preserved to keep them intact before transfusion.
+If the donor and the recipient are in different countries, the blood services of both countries will negotiate costs.
+The requesting country usually covers the cost of flying the blood in at 4 degrees Celsius, the temperature at which fresh red blood cells have to be preserved to keep them intact before transfusion.

-“It’s generally a reciprocal agreement between countries so that no one who ever needs blood is penalized for being where they are,” Nicole Thornton, Head of Red Cell Reference at the IBGRL, told me.
-“Some countries charge a bit more per unit of blood, but there’s no hard and fast rule.
+“It’s generally a reciprocal agreement between countries so that no one who ever needs blood is penalized for being where they are,” Nicole Thornton, the head of Red Cell Reference at the IBGRL, told me.
+“Some countries charge a bit more per unit of blood, but there’s no hard-and-fast rule.
 Most don’t charge too much because they might be in the same situation at some point.”
 In the U.K., the charge is £125.23 per bag of blood.

 As the blood was available, and because it wouldn’t make logistical sense to fly a second consignment if Francisca needed more than four units, the U.K. blood services agreed to send six bags of blood.
 All six U.K. donors who received a phone call and were able to donate did so within days.

-In Rochester, England, it was James' 104th donation.
+In Rochester, England, it was James’s 104th donation.
 He first donated as an 18-year-old in the army in 1957, when he was told his O-negative blood was “good for blue babies.”
-In 1985 he got a letter explaining his blood was rare (although not how rare) and asking if anyone in his family would donate so their blood could be tested.
+In 1985, he got a letter explaining his blood was rare (although not how rare) and asking whether anyone in his family would donate so their blood could be tested.
 The family members he asked were reluctant, however, believing they “needed their blood for themselves.”

 A few years later, in the early 1990s, James got his first phone call from the blood services, asking whether he would mind “popping down to the local hospital to donate blood for someone in Holland.”
 There, he was told that a taxi was waiting for his blood.
 He didn’t think this particularly unusual, saying that it was all in a day’s donation.

-The bag of James’ blood joined the five bags from the other donors, and all six were couriered to Tooting in south London to start their 4,000-mile journey.
+The bag of James’s blood joined the five bags from the other donors, and all six were couriered to Tooting in south London to start their 4,000-mile journey.

 * * *